 Content Warning: Smoking

 In this module we have seen that the type of sexuality that is most well understood both by scientists and by the general public is adult male sexuality.
-In contrast, children are generally assumed to be in need of protection from premature exposure to sex and sexual predators rather than of information about sex and opportunities to explore their own developing sexual identities.
-While women are no longer understood as innocent, this position having been taken over by the child in the 20th century, we saw that their sexuality has often been misconstrued by male bias in science and is consequently not well understood by the population.
-We learned in this module that what we do not know is as political as what we do know, and silences, ignorance, and misinformation about children’s and women’s sexuality is not coincidental, accidental, or neutral but has been constructed for particular purposes in particular sociopolitical contexts.
+While women are no longer understood as sexually innocent, this position having been taken over by the child in the 20th century, we saw that their sexuality has often been misconstrued by male bias in science and is consequently not well understood by the population.
+We learned in this module that what we do not know is as political as what we do know, and silences, ignorance, and misinformation about women’s sexuality is not coincidental, accidental, or neutral but has been constructed for particular purposes in particular sociopolitical contexts.